Palace of Fontainebleau: Boudoir of Marie-Antoinette (1786)

+Games Room of Marie-Antoinette and Grand Salon of the Empress Eugenie (1786)

+The Games Room was created for Marie Antoinette in 1786, and is a notable example of the Arabesque style popular in the First French Empire in the 18th century.
+The walls are filled with large wall panels, with grisaille and monochrome depictions twining plants, women in flowing robes, dancers, mermaids, torches and vases.
+The same designs appear in gilding on the mahogany doors.

+The room is now furnished in the Empire style.
+The chairs followed the rules of protocol, with armchairs for the Emperor and Empress, chairs for princesses, and folding chair and stools covered with green velvet trimmed with gold for the guests.

+The Queen's Small Salon or the White Salon (1835)

+The White Salon was created in 1835 as a salon for Queen Marie-Amelie, the wife of King Louis Philippe to replace the Queen's Study of Marie de Medici.
+Just one element of the 17th century salon, remains; paintings by Amboise Dubois depicting the legend of Tancred and Clorinda.
+It is one of the best examples of the 19th century style of Louis-Philippe, which blended together earlier styles; it combined wainscotting from the reign of Louis XV of France, along with a Louis XVI style fireplace, an Empire style chimney, and armchairs by Jacob-Freres and Jacob Desmalter and other prominent designers of the early 19th century.

-Throne Room of Napoleon (former bedroom of the King)
+Bed chamber of the Kings of France and Throne Room of Napoleon

-In 1808 Napoleon decided to install his throne in the former bedroom of the Kings of France from Henry IV to Louis XVI, on the place where the royal bed had been.
-Under the Old Regime, the King's bed was a symbol of royal authority in France and was saluted by courtiers who passed by it.
+In 1808 Napoleon decided to install his throne in the former bedroom of the kings of France from Henry IV to Louis XVI, on the place where the royal bed had been.
+Under the Ancien régime, the King's bed was a symbol of royal authority in France and was saluted by courtiers who passed by it.
 Napoleon wanted to show the continuity of his Empire with the past monarchies of France.
 The majority of the carved wood ceiling, the lower part of the wood panelling, and the doors date to the reign of Louis XIII.
 The ceiling directly over the throne was made at the end of the reign of Louis XIV.
-Louis XV created the portion of the ceiling directly over the throne, a new chimney, sculpted wooden medallions near the fireplace, the designs over the doors, and the fine carved woodwork facing the throne (1752–54).
+Louis XV created a new chimney, sculpted wooden medallions near the fireplace, the designs over the doors, and the fine carved woodwork facing the throne (1752–54).
 He also had the ceiling painted white and gilded and decorated with mosaics, to match the ceiling of the bedroom of the Queen.

 Napoleon added the standards with his initial and the Imperial eagle.
-The decoration around the throne was originally designed in 1804 by Jacob-Desmalter for the Palace of Saint-Cloud, and the throne itself came from the Tuileries Palace.
+The decoration around the throne was originally designed in 1804 by Jacob-Desmalter for the Château de Saint-Cloud, and the throne itself, made in 1804, came from the Tuileries Palace.